Seven steps to mosquito-free living

 3. Remove algae from ponds.
 Mosquito larvae feed on algae and other small organisms that live in water.
 Oxygenating plants, and a Aquasphere Pond Cleaners will help keep ponds and water gardens clear.

 4. Use a mosquito repellent in your outdoor living space.
 While the first three steps will reduce the number of mosquitoes in your yard, they won't eliminate them.
 That's where safe, natural mosquito repellents come in.
-Check out the lineup in Mosquito and Wasp Controls .
+Check out the lineup in our Natural Mosquito Repellents category.

 5. Exclude mosquitoes from your home.
 Keeping windows and screens shut to exclude mosquitoes seems straightforward enough, but it can be hard to do.
 The ingenious Hands-Free Bug Screen helps by automatically shutting behind you as you walk through the door.
 Light attracts mosquitoes and other insects, so after dark you should also minimize outdoor lighting.